create a widget my $widget = Prima::Widget-> new( size => [ 200, 200], color => cl::Green, visible => 0, onPaint => sub { my ($self,$canvas) = @_; $canvas-> clear; $canvas-> text_out( "Hello world!", 10, 10); }, ); # manipulate the widget $widget-> origin( 10, 10); $widget-> show;

 See also: width, height, size growMode, Move, Size, sizeMax, sizeMin

-Returns list of children widgets.
+Returns the list of the children widgets.

 See also: close, can_close

-Triggered by a successive enabled(0) call
+Triggered by a successful enabled(0) call

 See also: Enable, enabled, responsive